dblanding/Pico-MicroPython-smart-car/readme.md

 * Also [Python REST API: Build and Deploy Your Own Custom Server](https://www.xingyulei.com/post/py-http-server/)

+* More Google searches on:
-* Search on "How to create REST API in Python without flask"
+    * "How to create REST API in Python without flask"
+    * "micropython rest api pico"